elmadjian/OEMC/README.md

 `x` and `y` coordinates indicate the tracked pupil position in the eye camera space instead of on-screen coordinates.

+We also include here a script called `dataset_editor.py` that allows you to visualize and edit both datasets.

 ## Results, outputs, and pre-trained models